 - 3. This NMO must have a set of Explicit Computer Assignments Definitions which is either identical or a superset of those of the issuer.
 The issuer can even have no computers explicitly assigned and, in this case, it is not required for the stopper to have explicit assignments as well.
-The same rule is valid also for roles. - Note: The "All Computers" explicit assignment is not a superset of other computer assignment definitions. - Note: The Explicit Computer Assignments Definitions is not the list of computers resulting from the computer assignment, but the definition of those computer assignments. - Note: The assignments inherited from the assigned roles (specified in the Assigned Roles tab of the NMO) and those explicitly assigned (specified in the Computer Assignments tab of the NMO) are evaluated separately.
+The same rule is valid also for roles. - Note: The Explicit Computer Assignments Definitions is not the list of computers resulting from the computer assignment, but the definition of those computer assignments. - Note: The assignments inherited from the assigned roles (specified in the Assigned Roles tab of the NMO) and those explicitly assigned (specified in the Computer Assignments tab of the NMO) are evaluated separately.